tvrzna/emptty/README.md

 `SWITCH_TTY` Enables switching to defined TTY number.
 Default is true.

+`PRINT_ISSUE` Enables printing of /etc/issue in daemon mode.

 `DEFAULT_USER` Preselected user, if AUTOLOGIN is enabled, this user is logged in.

 `AUTOLOGIN` Enables Autologin, if DEFAULT_USER is defined.
 Possible values are "true" or "false".
 Default value is false.